cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 And the truth is that vulnerability scanners are automated tools also known as bots that are being used all over the internet looking for weaknesses to exploit.
 example:
 a known vulnerability in a certain version of WordPress.
-(Website to help bulid your custom website)
+(Website to help build your custom website)
 Of course, WordPress will fix the gap and release a new version without the vulnerability.
 However, any websites that fail to update, will continue to have the vulnerability.